squadwuschel/MvcControllerToProxyGenerator/README.md

 Then you get the following errormessage, when you try to create the proxy

 **ERROR, JavaScript doesn't supports function/method overload, please rename one of those functions/methods 'AddJsEntryAndParams'.**

+### 2. The "WebProjectName" was not found
+When you have set the wrong "WebProjectName" in the ProxySettings, then the following Error will appear, when you try to create the proxies.

+**The 'WebProjectPath' was not found, because the 'WebProjectName' was wrong.**